safang99/event-planning-marathon-31/event-planning-with-objection.md

 Take note of what components exist, where they are rendered (what paths), what their responsibilities are, and where they are making `fetch` calls to.

+The entities we will be working with at first are a `Category` and an `Event`.
+A category such as "outdoors" could have an event such as "picnic brunch".

+We will then attempt to relate events and guests!
+In our app, we want our guests to attend whatever events they want, multiple if they choose!
+And of course, multiple guests can be invited to an event.

+Given this criteria, take a moment to consider the ER diagram that we may need for this app.

 #### Step 1

 We need to build an application to keep track of all of the events we want to plan!
 Let's start by adding a "categories" table into our database.
 Each category should have a required string of "name".